Ozzie Albies Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 13th in the league.

-- The Mets have a 4.30 team ERA that ranks 16th across all league pitching staffs.
+- The Mets have the 17th-ranked team ERA across all league pitching staffs (4.36).

-- The Mets surrender the third-most home runs in baseball (37 total, 1.4 per game).
+- Mets pitchers combine to rank 22nd in baseball in home runs surrendered (38 total, 1.4 per game).

-- Peterson gets the start for the Mets, his sixth of the season.
-He is 1-3 with a 7.36 ERA and 30 strikeouts in 25 2/3 innings pitched.
+- Megill (3-1 with a 3.96 ERA and 19 strikeouts in 25 2/3 innings pitched) gets the start for the Mets, his sixth of the season.

-- In his most recent appearance -- in relief on Thursday -- the lefty tossed 2/3 innings against the Washington Nationals while surrendering hits.
+- In his most recent appearance on Sunday, April 23, the right-hander threw four innings against the San Francisco Giants, giving up four earned runs while surrendering six hits.

-- In five games this season, the 27-year-old has amassed an ERA of 7.36, with 10.5 strikeouts per nine innings.
-Opponents are batting .311 against him.
+- The 27-year-old has an ERA of 3.96, with 6.8 strikeouts per nine innings, in five games this season.
+Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.